 - Deaths of Passenger: 235 Deaths

-The Mumbai-bound Howrah Kurla Lokmanya Tilak Dnyaneshwari Super Deluxe Express derailed at 1 am between Khemshauli and Sadiha in West Midnapore district: 30 am-midnight, and then hit by a freight train.
+The Mumbai-bound Howrah Kurla Lokmanya Tilak Dnyaneshwari Super Deluxe Express derailed at 1 am between Khemshauli and Sadiha in the West Midnapore district: 30 am-midnight, and then hit by a freight train.

 5 – Howrah-New Delhi Rajdhani Express